 - All types of plain rice are a good choice, just try to avoid the frozen rice or those which require microwaving since these may have oil added, or even sugar.

 - As regards pasta / noodles most dried varieties are free, but fresh pasta must be synned.

 - Cous Cous and Quinoa are also free and delicious!

 Thinking of Healthy B - friendly foods here you will want to look out for high fibre breads, cereals and cereal bars.
 There are many more cereals which you can use, however I find the below more dynamic in terms of the ways they can be enjoyed:

-Wholemeal bread (rule of thumb - 2 slices from a 400g loaf and 6% fibre)
+- Wholemeal bread (rule of thumb - 2 slices from a 400g loaf and at least 6% fibre)

 Fruit and Veg